 The Ernest Marquez Collections

-175 years ago photography arrived, first as a scientific experiment but almost immediately as a new 'art form'.
+It's been more than 175 years since photography arrived, first as a scientific experiment but almost immediately as a new 'art form'.
 Clearly photography rapidly changed the way the world viewed its changing historical scenery, and as the speed with which photographs (and the written word) increased, our expectations of clarity in observations changed as well.

 Photography allowed La Senora's Historian, Ernest Marquez, to capture the story in images of Early Los Angeles.
 Experts have said that his Collections are unequaled on this topic.
 During the past 30 years, many of our local community have been enjoying samples of his photo collection in the images hung on the walls of the "old" Gladstones and still hung at Paradise Cove.

-But this was too 'important' a Collection -- it needed to be shared with major institutions who could bring it to the Internet and the eyes of scholars and researchers the world over. .
+But this was too 'important' a Collection to be accessed only by visiting the Collector -- it needed to be shared with major institutions who could bring it to the Internet and the eyes of scholars and researchers the world over. .
 Sharing such a Collection is a necessity.